diezcami/diezcami.github.io/README.markdown

-#Personal Blog
+#Old Source
-This repository hosts and holds the source code of my personal blog, located at http://diezcami.github.io/blog.
+This branch contains the source code of my block before I migrated from Octopress to Jekyll.